Nosherwan/react-form-validation/README.md

 ## The Problem

 At Hatch we use data science to automatically match students to professional roles.
-We always want the student to keep their personal information up-to-date, especially thier availability.
+We always want the student to keep their personal information up-to-date, especially their availability.
 As we only want to be showing roles to available students and available students to hiring managers

 ## The Task